NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/area-1.md

 ## 3. Configure SSO for Area 1

-Finally, you will need to configure Area 1 to allow users to log in through Cloudflare Access.
+Finally, you will need to configure Area 1 to allow users to log in through Khulnasoft Access.

 1. In your [Area 1 portal](https://horizon.area1security.com/), go to **Settings** > **SSO**.